 We are proud to offer state-of-the-art regenerative medicine and stem cell therapies to Hampton Roads and the surrounding areas.
 Our specialists, Drs.
-Jeremy Hoff, Kinjal Sohagia and Scott Bradley are dedicated to helping you use your own stem cells to heal orthopaedic related injuries, improve your quality of life, and battle acute pain.
+Kinjal Sohagia, Scott Bradley and Rebecca Shoemaker are dedicated to helping you use your own stem cells to heal orthopaedic related injuries, improve your quality of life, and battle acute pain.
 Whether you have a sports related injury or osteoarthritis, the practice of regenerative medicine and stem cell therapy has provided a new means of medical treatment.

 Why Choose Stem Cell Therapy?

 Adult stem cells have been helping patients heal their own body by treating painful orthopaedic injuries of the knees, hips, shoulders, feet/ankles or spinal disc injuries.
 Stem cell therapy offers an excellent option for treating ailments that have not improved following conservative, non-surgical treatments including rest, medications, other injections, and physical therapy.
 Many patients choose stem cell therapy after exhausting all other remedies and want an alternative to invasive surgery.